lemon-devs/docker-nginx-php-fpm/README.md

 ## Dockerfile

- - Nginx 1.18.0
+ - Nginx 1.20.1
- - PHP 7.4.8 with redis, kafka and swoole support
+ - PHP 5.6 with security updates merged in

 ## Build